codechristian/blog/content/post/installing-nodejs-with-nvm-ubuntu.md

 <code>
 </pre>

-Now follow the terminal instruction after the NVM install is comlete:
+Now follow the terminal instruction after the NVM install is complete:
 <pre class="code">
 <code>
   $ Close and reopen your terminal to start using nvm